 As bloggers, we all come across visual content every single day.

-However, while searching free images online to download and use personally or commercially you need to check the usage rights.
+However, while searching for free images online to download and use personally or commercially you need to check the usage rights.

 If you want to search for a product by just uploading a picture or simply want to know where else is your own image used on the web, use the list of reverse search engines online to get the information easily.

-What’s your favorite go to image search engine?
+What’s your favorite go-to image search engine?

 How often do you use the advanced image search functionality of Google or Bing?